-Following is a list of characters in Ace Combat 5: The Unsung War
+Following is a list of characters in Ace Combat 5: The Unsung War.

 Tropes regarding the player's squadron as a whole:

 - Ace Pilot: Every single one of them.
 Blaze is of course universally recognized as the best.

 - Dark Is Not Evil: Wardog Squadron repaints their aircraft in an overall black paint scheme when they become the Ghosts of Razgriz.